peterjtz/Real-Time-Chat/README.md

 ### Chat Function

--Display username in a unique form: username + 4-digit ID -Show the time when message was sent
+- Display username in a unique form: username + 4-digit ID
+- Show the time when message was sent
--Allow users to pick and send emoji
+- Allow users to pick and send emoji
--Filter bad words
+- Filter bad words

 ### How to switch to other chat room